info@kingsplace.co.uk Tel 020 7520 1440

 Contemporary / Noh Reimagined

-Motokiyo (1363– c.
+Matsukaze by Zeami Motokiyo (1363– c.
 1443) is one of the most revered masterpieces of classical noh, and a work that Zeami himself held in special regard.
 Its haunting themes of ghostly love, memory, and seaside solitude that have inspired artists for centuries, echoing in opera, poetry, and painting in Japan and beyond.
 ‘Song of Rona Island’, inspired by ‘On Rona’ by Kathleen Jamie, follows a traveller on an ecological survey to an abandoned island in the Outer Hebrides, and their encounter its haunting past.
-Six noh performers – including Kanji Shimizu – join forces with fiddler Aidan O’Rourke and Scottish smallpipes player Brìghde Chaimbeul in a groundbreaking new work bringing together Scottish music and culture with Japanese noh theatre.
+Six noh performers – led by Kanji Shimizu – join forces with fiddler Aidan O’Rourke and Scottish smallpipes player Brìghde Chaimbeul in a groundbreaking new work bringing together Scottish music and culture with Japanese noh theatre.

 Book tickets Find out more